ayuxsec/hackthebox_writeups/thm/pyrat/solution2.md

 ^C
 ```

-then make sure to connect with the same port
+then make sure to connect with the same port quickly

 ```
 $ sudo ncat 10.49.164.56 8000 --source-port 50072